Cedric and Lett: Friends and Lovers: Letters 1922 – 1925 by Diana Grace and Andrew Campbell

 Published by Darsham Parochial Church Council 2018

 Gainsborough’s House holds the largest collection of artwork by Cedric Morris, generously gifted to the museum by the Trustees of the artist’s estate.
-A selection of his work will be on permanent display within a dedicated room at the new National Centre for Gainsborough in Sudbury, opening Summer 2022
+A selection of his art are on permanent display within a dedicated room at Gainsborough’s House the National Centre of Thomas Gainsborough.